I Saw the Light (Hank Williams song): Recording and release

 Williams recorded the song during his first session with MGM Records on April 21, 1947.
 The band was composed by part of Red Foley's backing, including Zeke and Zeb Turner (guitar), Brownie Raynolds (bass), Tommy Jackson (fiddle) and Smokey Lohman (steel guitar).
 Williams also recorded a version of the song during a later session with his wife, which he sent to Rose on August 19.
 In the accompanying letter, he discouraged the producer from issuing the recording.
-Audrey, like many people who sing badly, seemed to have no sense of how bad she was as a vocalist, and her duets with Hank were like an extension of their married life as she fought him for dominance on every note.
+Audrey, like many people who sing badly, seemed to have no sense of how bad she was as a vocalist.
+Country-music biographer Colin Escott wrote, "Her duets with Hank were like an extension of their married life in that she fought him for dominance on every note."

 While the release of Williams' recording was held, the first issued version was by Clyde Grubb, who recorded it on August 13, 1947.
 Grubb's version was released by RCA Records (RCA 20-2485) in October 1947 with "When God" on the flipside, backed by his Tennessee Valley Boys.
 Williams' version was released in September 1948, while it was later copyrighted on November 16.
 It was backed with "Six More Miles (To the Graveyard)" and issued on MGM Records (MGM 10271).
 Boys' Life favored the record, stating: "It's a typical Hank Williams lament, which you western and hillbilly fans will eat up".
 Hank Williams first appeared on the Kate Smith Evening Hour on March 26, 1952, and joined in with the rest of the cast singing "I Saw The Light."

 Legacy

 "I Saw the Light" was not a commercial success upon its release but has since become his most recognized hymn and one of his most popular songs.
 The song became a standard for both the country music and gospel music genres, and has been covered by several artists of the two genres and beyond.
 Allmusic called it one of Williams' "finest songs concerning his strong religious conviction".
 It was ranked first in Country Music Television's 20 Greatest Songs of Faith in 2005.
 The 2015 Williams biopic starring Tom Hiddleston was named after the song.

 Bob Dylan has also referred to it as a source for religious significance.

+The University of Mississippi's 'Pride of the South' marching band performs a marching band arrangement of the song as part of their pregame repertoire.
+As many as 60,000 fans can be heard clapping along to the beat of the music.